What are opportunity solution trees?

 Let's imagine that you're working as a Product Manager at Delibr.
 Delibr's overall mission is to: Help product teams think better, together.

-There's five products teams in total, each teams has a main area of responsibility defined by one of the pirate metrics (AARRR).
+There are five product teams in total, each team has a main area of responsibility defined by one of the pirate metrics (AARRR).
 The team you're working on is responsible for the second A, Activation.
 Activation means helping new users get going in Delibr.

 *Activated is defined as reaching 50 in-app activities.

 This is the context you're operating in.
 Building an app to help product teams think better, together with their team and stakeholders, focusing on activation.

 The desired outcome is something we want to achieve.
 A goal.
 It could be a business goal, but it could also be a goal that we know customers have.
 OSTs can be used for mapping the path to any type of goal.

 To build on our example, assume that we know that 5% of all new users go on to become activated.
 However, the business needs this number to increase to 7.5% in order to match our growth ambitions over the coming year.

 We could then phrase the desired outcome as: Increase the percentage of new teams that become activated by 50% (from current levels), by the end of the year.

 Sidenote: We're saying the percentage of activated teams, not the number.
 This is because there's another team working on acquisition, meaning the inflow of new teams.
 They might be working towards a similar desired outcome, e.g. increasing the inflow of new users by 50% by the end of the year.
 Thus, if we said number instead of percentage, we could in theory achieve our goal without really doing anything - as long as the other team successfully increased the number of signups by 50%.